2014 Workshops have completed and registration is closed. Have recommendations for future workshops? Let MIE know!

 We look forward to seeing you there!

-Online registration will be open until March 7, 2014.
-On-site registration will be available beginning at 7:30am on March 14th.
+Registration will be open until March 13th, 2014.
+On-site registration will be available at the check-in table beginning at 7:30 am on March 14th.
 If you have any questions about the workshops or MIE, please do not hesitate to contact Beth Standaert.

 McNally Smith College of Music, 19 Exchange Street East, St. Paul, MN 55101